 Charge will flow from battery to the capacitor plate until the capacitor gains as same intensity as the battery.
 So, we have to calculate the energy of the capacitor from the very begging to the last moment of charge getting full.

 Suppose, a small charge q is stored in the positive plate of the capacitor as for the battery voltage V and a little work done is dW.

 Then considering the total charging time, we can write that,

 Now we go for the energy loss during the charging time of a capacitor by a battery.

-As the battery is in the fixed voltage the energy loss by the battery always follows the equation, W = V.q, this equation is not applicable for the capacitor as it does not have the fixed voltage from the very beginning of charging by the battery.
+As the battery is in the fixed voltage the energy loss by the battery dependably pursues the condition, W = V.q, this equation is not applicable for the capacitor as it does not have the fixed voltage from the very beginning of charging by the battery.

 Now, the charge collected by the capacitor from the battery is:

 This half energy from total amount of energy goes to the capacitor and rest half of energy automatically gets lost from the battery and it should be kept in mind always.

 After going through the above calculate the energy of the capacitor we can now establish energy stored in a capacitor.
 I hope you enjoy when reading this article, thank you.